solana-foundation/solana-improvement-documents/proposals/0047-syscall-to-get-last-restart-slot.md

 ## Summary

-Create a new syscall which can be used to get the last restart slot (currently the last time hard fork was done on the cluster).
+Create a new syscall that can be used to get the last restart slot (currently the last time hard fork was done on the cluster).

 `fn sol_get_last_restart_slot() -> Slot`